Create this DIY Father’s Day photo idea and find out how teachers can turn photos of kids into a special memory keepsake for dad.

 Looking for an extra special gift for Father’s Day?
+Look no further!

 These Father’s Day Photo Keepsakes are a simple, quick, and no less meaningful way to have your children or students create a special Father’s Day gift.

 Have the rest of your class play close by while you grab two students at a time to take pictures.
 Give one student one letter and the other student the other letter.
-Let them pick their own locations and poses.
+Let them pick their locations and poses.
 Shoot away!
 After you shoot each child with one letter, have them switch letters and choose new spots.

 If you aren’t a professional photographer, like myself, I suggest you take LOTS of photos just in case some do not turn out.
 Shoot away from the sun to avoid shadows.
 Make sure there are not any other children or unwanted objects in the background.